Protect Yourself From Pickpockets

 A woman grabbed the post in front of me.
 Her two male accomplices took up positions on either side of me.
 The men pressed against me from the sides as you might expect on a crowded train.
 When I tried to slide out of their pincer move, the woman’s grip on the handrail blocked my way.
 I felt the thief on my right move my backpack and knew what was up, so I started to yell at them in Spanish.
 They quickly moved away and exited the train at the next stop.

-Tips to Protect Your Valuables
+Tips to Protect Your Valuables from Pickpockets

 The Barcelona pickpockets left empty-handed because I was wearing an anti-theft backpack.
 (Disclosure: This post contains affiliate links.
 As an Amazon Associate, I earn from qualified purchases.)
 In particular, the locking zippers saved me.
-(They also thwarted a marauding macaque monkey in Gibraltar, but that’s a story for another day.)
+(They also thwarted a marauding monkey in Gibraltar, but that’s a story for another day.)
 Look for a backpack with lightweight, wire mesh in the fabric, too, to prevent slash and grabs.
 You also want one with wire cables in the straps, to keep someone from cutting the bag off you.

 No matter what type of bag you choose, pack strategically.
 Place the more valuable items toward the center and leave less important things at the bottom, top, and outer edges.
 You want your costliest stuff in the least accessible place.